Aldershot Command: Second World War

+Following defeat during the Battle of France, the Army reorganised its forces based in the UK.
+For Aldershot Command, this resulted in being downgraded into Aldershot Area within the new South Eastern Command on 15 February 1941.
+The new formation was formed by the splitting of Eastern Command and absorbing Aldershot's geographical area.
+South Eastern Command ceased to exist at the end of 1944, and Aldershot was transferred to Southern Command, without its own GOC.

 Post-War

 GOCs were appointed to Aldershot District from 1944 to 1967, when it disappeared in the reorganisation that led to Southern Command being redesignated GHQ UK Land Forces.
 From 1968, the HQ of South East District was at Aldershot; it was renamed Southern District in 1992, and HQ 4th Division in 1995.

 General Officers Commanding-in-Chief

 Appointments as General Officers Commanding (GOC) and General Officers Commanding-in-Chief (GOC-in-C) have included: